keerthik/keerthik.github.io/essays/cities.md

 ***

-I won't presume to tell people what to do or not do.
+I won't presume to tell people what to do or not do when you go out into a city.
 Just this: Talk to cities.
-If you go outside, ask yourself if you felt like you had honest conversation with the city.
-Not with its tourism industry or with its top reviewed destinations, You may find an interesting friend.
+When you come back home, ask yourself if you felt like you had honest conversation with the city.
+Not with its tourism industry or with its top reviewed destinations, but with the soul of the city.

+You may find an interesting friend.
 A friend different from the ones you have.
 A friend who may teach you something new, things you never expected to learn.
 A patient, badass friend who has the wisdom of a hundred generations, the might of a million voices, the size of a literal city.

 But most importantly, a friend who will remember you long, long after you're gone, and share your story as part of its own to all its future friends.